Concerned about the environment and your own health too?

 While basic identification is your starting point, the next consideration is whether any action is necessary.

 “Can I tolerate this level of damage”?
 That’s the key question to ask yourself.
 For growers, it’s an economic question whether the cost of the action is less than the loss in crop value from the problem.
 For home gardeners, it’s more about how much damage you are willing to tolerate, which is a personal choice.
 In most cases, living with natural events, insects, and wildlife and allowing some minimal damage is the appropriate response.

 How to Create a Diverse Habitat

 When you’ve identified the issue and decided its time to deal with it, the most effective way, and absolutely the healthiest for you, your family, and the environment is to use Integrated Pest Management to manage garden problems:

-Step One – Cultural practices – are growing conditions contributing to the problem?
+Control 1 – Cultural practices – are growing conditions contributing to the problem?